-Hypnosis is the form of direct subconscious suggestion that is directly setting out to achieve its results.
+Hypnosis, the fourth direct method of suggestion, is the only one that is directly setting out to achieve its results.
 It's therefore different in that it allows you to choose the place, the time, the person, the suggestions, the goal of change.
 Suddenly, it may seem ironic how fearful or apprehensive people can be about the idea of hypnosis - when they have already experienced subconscious suggestion but in far more accidental, harmful, destructive and pointless ways!

 There are many different ways to experience hypnosis.
 Commonly, clinical hypnotherapy utilises relaxation as a way of quieting the conscious mind, and feeling comfortable.
-The subconscious mind then becomes more open to small suggestions for further relaxation, which creates a positive feedback loop leading to a hypnotic trance.
+The subconscious mind then becomes more open to small suggestions for further relaxation, which creates a sort of positive feedback loop leading to a hypnotic trance.
 It is here that positive suggestions can be received by the subconscious mind.
-Relaxation is not the same as sleep, it is more a narrowing of attention and awareness whereby the resistance of the conscious critical faculty is either distracted or quietened.
+Relaxation is not the same as sleep, it is more a narrowing of attention and awareness whereby the resistance of the conscious critical faculty is (in a sense) 'put to sleep'.
 It is a profound sense of physical, mental and emotional relaxation.
 Although it may seem counter-intuitive, hypnosis is also a state of concentration.
 True concentration is mental, not physical, so I don't mean the person is frowning, exerting effort into the idea of concentrating on something.
-It is a form of effortless concentration, narrowing the conscious awareness down to single ideas or images that take hold on the subconscious mind.
-If you remember before I mentioned the idea of the 'attention octopus' shifting its arms of attention from one thing to another, hypnosis is a way of getting all of those channels focussed onto one thing - effortless concentration.
+It is a form of concentration, narrowing conscious awareness down to single ideas or images that take hold on the subconscious mind.
+If you remember towards the start I mentioned the idea of the 'attention octopus' shifting its arms of attention from one thing to another, hypnosis is a way of getting all of those channels focussed onto one thing - effortless concentration.